taylorwood/taylorwood.github.io/_posts/2015-06-19-text-classification-2.markdown

 layout: post
 title:  "Simple text classification with a little F# (Part 2)"
 date:   2015-06-19 21:19
-tags:	machine learning text classification
+tags:	machine learning text classification term frequency inverse document frequency tfidf
 ---
-In my [last post]({% post_url 2015-06-15-text-classification %}), I laid out the basics for calculating term frequencies from text documents.
+My [previous post]({% post_url 2015-06-15-text-classification %}) laid out the basics for calculating term frequencies from text documents.
+This post will describe a method for supplementing term frequency that will make it more useful.

 ## Why term frequency is not enough